-7.9.2 In November 2021, the UK is the host of the UN's annual climate change conference, COP26, in Glasgow, where the UK's leadership in tackling climate change, including in transport, will be showcased on a global stage.
+7.10.2 In November 2021, the UK hosted the UN's annual climate change conference, COP26,in Glasgow, where the UK's leadership in tackling climate change, including in transport, was showcased on a global stage.
 The Government has committed that the UK will continue to work with all to increase climate action, build resilience and cut emissions.